-Olofsson said lawyers serving the cannabis sectors will also be targeted.
+Olofsson said lawyers serving the cannabis sectors will also be targeted in the lawsuit.
 “There have been a number of high-profile lawyers who have made a name in the international cannabis business, advocating for legalization and having a clean industry that’s free from crime and shady business,” he said.

 Where’s the money?

 Olofsson’s legal strategy is aimed at accountability of agents that fostered the alleged fraud at Juicy Fields.
 Attempts to hold company officers and directors financially responsible will prove fruitless, he said: “I know they have run away with the money.
 There is no use to find the money, that’s for sure.”

 Companies and individuals based in Cyprus, Germany, Netherlands, and Switzerland played roles in the development of Juicy Fields, according to the attorney.
 “Several companies, organizations and individuals have facilitated this,” Olofsson told Investor Times.
 “An operation like this could never operate in a vacuum.
 It needs all kinds of suppliers who directly or indirectly facilitated or looked the other way.”

 Juicy Fields B.V., the Dutch company targeted by Olofsson’s suit, is a subsidiary of Juicy Fields GmbH, which was founded in Germany in 2017 by Viktor Bitner, a German citizen who Olofsson said has Russian ties, as a “research & development company,” according to the attorney.
 The company, which started operations in 2020, also has a Swiss subsidiary, Juicy Fields AG, and apparently operated in Spain.